solenee/ProjetDLP_maui/README.md

   if you don't provide any manual topics file), index the annotation

 This will ensure that the rest of each pipeline works correctly.
-TestInputDocuments JUnit is an example for extracting keyphrases for a web page.
+TestInputDocuments JUnit test is an example for extracting keyphrases from a web page.

 We provide a method in MauiPipelines to use a customed CollectionReader in the extraction pipeline.